1994 Pacific hurricane season: Hurricane Kristy

 On August 28, Tropical Depression Thirteen-E formed about 1300 mi southwest of Cabo San Lucas, Mexico.
 It was named Tropical Storm Kristy on August 30.
 As it crossed into the central Pacific, a banding-type eye formed and it became a hurricane.
 Twelve hours later, it reached Category 2 intensity.
 Kristy weakened steadily from that point due to wind shear.
 It passed about 300 mi south of Hawaii, and dissipated on September 5.
 The lowest central pressure of Kristy is unknown.
 The last estimate was made when Kristy was still a tropical storm.

 As it approached the Hawaiian Islands, a high surf advisory and a high wind warning were issued for the Big Island of Hawaii.
-No damage or deaths were reported in association with this system.
 Its remnants crossed 180th meridian very early on September 7 and was absorbed by a tropical depression which became Typhoon Melissa in the Western Pacific basin.

 Hurricane Lane

 The same tropical wave that spawned Tropical Depression Five in the Atlantic became Tropical Depression Fourteen-E on September 3.
 It quickly became Tropical Storm Lane.
 A high pressure ridge centered itself north of Lane, keeping the storm on a westward track.
 This brought Lane into very favorable conditions, and Lane intensified.
 When the tropical storm reached hurricane strength, it entered a phase of rapid intensification, reaching winds of about 135 mi/h, making it a category four hurricane.
 The high pressure ridge shifted eastward, and allowed Lane to enter unfavorable conditions.
 Lane dissipated on September 10.